prabhakarrana/Udacity-Self-Driving-Car/Advanced Lane Finding/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-The code snippet is at 30th code cell of P4_Advance_Lane_Finding.ipynb and function is named Fitting Shaded Lines().
+The code snippet is P4_Advance_Lane_Finding.ipynb and function is named Fitting Shaded Lines().

 Starting with the combined binary image to isolate only the pixels belonging to lane lines, I fit the polynomial to each lane line, as follows:
 1. Identified peaks in a histogram of the image to determine location of lane lines.